Gifts to endowment help secure the long-term future of Stevenson.

 The McMahan Family Fund

-Established 1988 by the McMahan Family and the Catherine L. and Robert O. McMahan Foundation.
+Established in 1988 by the McMahan Family and the Catherine L. and Robert O. McMahan Foundation.

 The John Farrell Powers Fund